 It can help to use experts with local knowledge.
 Architects who have dealt with the specifics of your conservation area, your council, and property lawyers may also help you to make your case, or to fight it should you wish to appeal a decision.

-The stakes can be high – it is not unknown for people to have to undo the work they have done, replace the new roof tiles or demolish the new porch – so the outlay for expertise could well save you time, money and aggravation in the end.
+The rules can be strict – it is not unknown for people to have to undo the work they have done, replace the new roof tiles or demolish the new porch – so the outlay for expertise could well save you time, money and aggravation in the long run.

 Getting permission for small building work can be a straightforward process, so with the right advice from a professional conveyancing solicitor and surveyor, you shouldn’t be discouraged from continuing with your purchase of a property in a conservation area.
 The rules are, after all, in place to protect the unique beauty of your local area.